What is the Library at Home service?

 The service provides a monthly visit from a Library at home volunteer.
 They will have a chat and bring you books and audiobooks tailored to your preferences.
 Jigsaws can also be provided upon request.

-Volunteers can also bring NHS hearing aid batteries and replacement ferrules (walking stick ends) for your walking aids.
+Volunteers can also bring replacement ferrules (walking stick ends) for your walking aids.

 This is a free service but donations are gladly welcomed to support this valuable provision.